max124125/max124125/README.md

 - Reviewed and bug tested new teaching app prior to launch
 - Helped to assemble medical robotic equipment for university labs
 - Helped to build contacts database for future use.

-# Design work
-  Several of my personal favourite hobby projects along with high school and University projects can be found in the repositories page.
-  The final reports/videos and more can be found under each project.

 **Infinite Nanotechnology** | Intern
 May 2024 - May 2025 | 265 Frobisher Drive, Waterloo, ON N2V 2G4